DamonCote/DamonCote/README.md

-I am a seasoned IT professional with over 20 years of experience in the tech industry, specializing in enterprise informatization, Web 2.0, Web 3.0, blockchain, IoT, and AI.
-As a full-stack developer, I excel at combining holistic technical thinking with practical resources to analyze and solve complex problems.
-I am passionate about emerging technologies and constantly push myself to learn and grow.
+With over 20 years of IT experience, I specialize in enterprise informatization, Web 2.0/3.0, blockchain, IoT, and AI.
+As a full-stack developer, I combine technical expertise with practical solutions to solve complex problems.
+Passionate about emerging technologies, I continuously learn and innovate to drive impactful results.

 ### Personal media